Creating a new schedule from a set of tasks and resources.

 Once the tasks and resources have been defined, creating a new schedule

-is done using schedule.create
+is done using schedule.create.

-as required.
+resources as required.
 The schedules generated will always

 occur at valid times according to the Later